 Power — you’ll come across the word often if you read the defenses of Jeong, its invocations having an unmistakable Marxist pedigree.
 It’s just as we feared: beneath the smiling, civility-minded liberal is a demonic red beast, but one that is difficult to paint with the blood-crimson brush of Bolshevism.
 The characterizations of neo-Marxism or cultural Marxism, brought by more erudite conservatives, aren’t really correct, either.
 Identifiably Marxist modes of praxis are absent.
 Pieces of such things have been taken and subordinated to an elite that has a neuroses about its own power and needs to sanitize it.
 Talking about “phasing out” white people is cool, but to liberate the working class from a capitalist mode of production?
 That’s weird and old-fashioned, and also not very appealing to the folks on top.

 Brooklyn left-neoliberalism is absorbing what it needs to secure the status of its adherents.
 This post-Marxism is becoming the religion of the elites, kind of like how Episcopalianism was a century ago.
 Alarm about white males “claiming to be oppressed” when no such claim was made, as strong as ever during the Jeong controversy, is the perfect illustration of why this ideology is so useful to the powerful.
-That such a specific phantasm is automatically generated by our shitty aristocrats tells us it’s something that they are worried about: white males having a claim to oppression is a threat.
-Nominal oppression is jealously guarded because it’s understood to be the gate and key to legitimate social domination.
+That such a specific phantasm is automatically generated by our shitty aristocrats indicates that it’s something that they’re worried about: white males having a claim to oppression is a threat.
+Nominal oppression is jealously guarded because it’s understood to be the gate and key to legitimized social domination.
 By limiting the vocabulary of social injury to this word, any grievance that doesn’t fit into the category of “oppression” as delineated by the intelligentsia is rendered illegitimate.
 The greater lesson might be that the best strategy for social change is to convince elites that adopting a new ideology is in the interest of maintaining their elite position.
 It’s no mystery why the Sarah Jeongs of the world subscribed to an ideology where they factually cannot lose.

 I’d bet that bona fide communists have an anxiety about the Times hiring someone like Jeong, one that they wouldn’t admit to having.
 Combining that with the news about Alex Jones, no class analysis could have made it out of this past week unscathed.
 Her beliefs are adjacent to those of history’s most violently extreme leftists, Maoist-Third Worldists, who more or less believe that white people need to be murdered so that communism can be built in the Third World.
 At first glance, her hiring, and the concomitant propaganda immune-response, would be a victory for the hard left.
 But seeing that there is no position too far to the left for Google, Facebook, or the Times must impart a feeling of hopelessness in any Marxist worth their salt.
 Their ideas have been absorbed and subordinated to the point of impotence.
 Anything that might be too left-wing for the Times, something a notch beyond Jeong’s beliefs, looks suspiciously like a category that’s so extreme that it’s meant to includes nobody.
 Compare this to an alcoholic-in-denial who characterizes alcoholism as a terrible malady where one drinks literally nothing except alcohol, not even water.
 That’s a caricature meant to disqualify actually existing instances of a problem.